 At what point in the

-program do I have to pass the Praxis I and II?
+program do I have to pass the Core and Praxis II?

 Is there any

-support to help me prepare for the Praxis I and II?
+support to help me prepare for the Core and Praxis II?

 Can I student teach